projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 GloWGR consists of the following stages.

-- Blocking the genotype matrix across samples and variants.
+- Block the genotype matrix across samples and variants.
-- Performing dimension reduction with ridge regression.
+- Perform dimensionality reduction with ridge regression.
-- Estimating phenotypic values with ridge regression.
+- Estimate phenotypic values with ridge regression.

 ----------------
 Data preparation